Joëlle Gergis

-Joëlle Gergis is an Australian climate scientist and author specializing in Southern Hemisphere climate variability and change, based in the Australian Research Council Centre of Excellence for Climate Extremes.
-She is a senior lecturer at the Fenner School of Environment and Society.
-Her research fields include climatology, climate change processes, paleoclimatology, and Australian history.
+Joëlle Gergis is an Australian climate scientist and author specialising in Southern Hemisphere climate variability and change.
+Her research fields include climatology, weather extremes, paleoclimatology, and Australian history.
 In 2013, Gergis was awarded an Australian Research Council Discovery Early Career Researcher Award fellowship, and her team won the 2014 Eureka Prize for Excellence in Interdisciplinary Scientific Research.
 She was a lead author for the Intergovernmental Panel on Climate Change's Sixth Assessment Report in 2022.
-She is also a sitting member of the Climate Council.
+Joëlle is currently an honorary Associate Professor of Climate Science at the University of Melbourne.

 Education

-Gergis completed a BSc in advanced science and environmental science at the University of New South Wales in 2000.
-Since 2003 she has presented 77 scientific abstracts at national and international scientific meetings and authored 77 climate variability and change publications.
+Gergis completed a BSc in Advanced Science (Environmental Science) at the University of New South Wales in 2000.
+She has authored over 130 climate variability and change publications.
 Her work has been covered on Australian and international television.
 Gergis received her PhD in high-resolution palaeoclimatology from the University of New South Wales in 2006.